suurjaak/Deckathlon/README.md

 Translations can be game template-specific, with identifiers in the form `template__TEMPLATENAME__TEXT`.
-For example, `template__Thousand__Thousand` would hold the translated name for template "Thousand".
+For example, `template__Thousand__Thousand` would hold the translated name for game template "Thousand".